India’s crematoriums overwhelmed as virus ‘swallows people’

 Burial grounds in the Indian capital New Delhi are running out of space and bright, glowing funeral pyres light up the night sky in other badly hit cities.

 In central Bhopal city, some crematoriums have increased their capacity from dozens of pyres to more than 50.
-Yet, officials say, there are still hours-long waits.
+Yet officials say there are still hours-long waits.

-At the city’s Bhadbhada Vishram Ghat crematorium, workers said they cremated more than 110 people on Saturday, even as government figures in the entire city of 1.8 million put the total number of deaths at just 10.
+At the city’s Bhadbhada Vishram Ghat crematorium, workers said they cremated more than 110 people on Saturday, even as government figures in the entire city of 1.8 million put the total number of virus deaths at just 10.

 “The virus is swallowing our city’s people like a monster,” said Mamtesh Sharma, an official at the site.